sasoh/SumoSeptember/README.md

 Small sumo-like versus game.

-* As of 17.11.2015 the Sumo game is moving into commercial production.
+* As of 17.11.2015 the Sumo game is moving into production.
 No new builds are expected here.

 [Latest Windows build](https://sourceforge.net/projects/sumoseptember/files/latest/download)